Singularity-tutorial/Singularity-tutorial.github.io/README.md

 #### nginx (useful) example

-These examples are not very useful because `lolcow.img` doesn't run any services.
+These examples are not very useful because `lolcow.simg` doesn't run any services.
 Let's extend the example to something useful by running a local nginx web server in the background.
 This command will download the official nginx image from Docker Hub and start it in a background instance called "web".
 (The commands need to be executed as root so that nginx can run with the privileges it needs.)

 ```
 $ sudo singularity instance.start docker://nginx web